Installing and configuring WinProxy

 Installing WinProxy

-1. Obtain the Software.
+Installing the software is as simple as A, B, C:1.
+Obtain the Software.
 You can purchase WinProxy software in two ways: in retail stores or online.

 If you'd like to go the retail route, you can buy WinProxy on a CD-ROM at major office supply and computer stores.